ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher in the Department of Supply Chain Management at [Arizona State University](https://wpcarey.asu.edu/supply-chain-management-degrees).
+My advisor is [Elliot Rabinovich](https://search.asu.edu/profile/330867).

 <!-- Broadly, I study empirical industrial organization and its applications to food supply chains, where I examine digital-platform pricing, optimization in last-mile delivery, and vertical buyer–supplier relationships. -->